aptech/docs/docs/CR-olsmt.rst

     unemployment    -0.004998    0.918817   -0.005440     0.996   -0.000720    0.210142
     hourly_earn     15.487191    2.242660    6.905722     0.000    0.913572    0.913406

-Use a data set, a list of variable names plus a control and output structure.
+Use a dataset, a list of variable names plus a control and output structure.
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 ::